mattx86/solo-pool-cloud-config/README.md

 ---

-This repository contains cloud-config (Hetzner Cloud) and cloud-init (generic cloud) configurations for deploying a Ubuntu 24.04 system capable of running multiple solo cryptocurrency mining pools.
+This repository contains a cloud-config for deploying a Ubuntu 24.04 system capable of running multiple solo cryptocurrency mining pools.

 ## Supported Pools